 If you’re wondering about the prevalence of phishing in actual numbers, the latest Anti-Phishing Working Group (APWG) Phishing Activity Trends Report showed a constant increase in the number of unique phishing websites month-over-month — from 48,663 in January 2019 to 50,983 in February to 81,122 in March.
 Verizon’s 2019 Data Breach Investigations Report (DBIR) identified phishing as the leading data breach attack vector.
-Another report said one in every 99 messages is a phishing email.
 These are alarming trends, but the danger can usually be avoided by employing tools that add an extra layer of defense against the threat.

 Like in the e-commerce case study, users can rely on Website Categorization API to determine if a potential client, for instance, is worth trusting or should potentially be flagged as a “phisher.”
 A payment processor like PayPal can follow the same three steps to verify if a user’s claims are valid.
 It can search for the client’s domain to check if it corresponds to the email sender’s supposed company category.
 Calling the organization for confirmation, of course, enhances the verification process.